adidevara/GOFIG/README.md

 GOFIG is a tool for gene ontology enrichment analysis and visualization.
 This tool is very helpful in generating publication quality figures for the manuscripts.
 A list of differentially expressed genes and log fold-changes are used as input.
 Various ontology terms over-represented in the gene list are identified and p-values are assigned, which represent the significance of enrichment of each ontology term.
 Along with the ontology terms and the p-values, the analysis output includes the total number of genes, the number of upregulated genes, and downregulated genes in each ontology term.
 Ontology terms will only be included in the output if they contain at least 10% of the total number of differentially expressed genes provided in the input list.
 All p-values are calculated based on the total number of genes in the ontology rather than just the number of upregulated or downregulated genes.
 After analysis, the output is saved to the working directory as a CSV file.
 This file can be used for image production using “ontBar” function available in the package.

-## Required Packages
+## Dependencies

-The required packages which must be installed and loaded for the functions in GOFIG to work include: ggplot2, dplyr, VennDiagram, limma, and org.Hs.eg.db.
+The required packages which must be installed and loaded for the functions in GOFIG to work include: `ggplot2`, `dplyr`, `VennDiagram`, `limma`, and `org.Hs.eg.db`.

-ggplot2, dplyr, and VennDiagram can all be loaded in CRAN using the install.packages function.
+`ggplot2`, `dplyr`, and `VennDiagram` can all be loaded in CRAN using the `install.packages()` function.

-limma and org.Hs.eg.db must be loaded through Bioconductor.
-To do this, use the install.packages function to install BiocManager after which you can use the BiocManager::install package to load limma and org.Hs.eg.db.
+`limma` and `org.Hs.eg.db` must be loaded through Bioconductor.
+To do this, use the `install.packages()` function to install BiocManager after which you can use the BiocManager::install package to load `limma` and `org.Hs.eg.db`.

+GOFIG requires R version `>=4.0.3`

 ## Directory Setting

-The package automatically searches for input files and saves output files to the working directory.
+The package automatically searches for input file/s and saves output files to the working directory.
 In order to ensure that the package works properly, make sure to set your working directory to the directory which contains your input file.

 ## geneOnt : A function for gene ontology enrichment analysis